blackboard/anthologydevdocs/docs/developer-portal/best-practices.md

 ## How to name your groups

-Your group name is displayed in the Blackboard Learn system associated with the application ID once the Blackboard Learn Administrator configures the integration.
+Your group name is displayed in the Blackboard LMS system associated with the application ID once the Blackboard LMS Administrator configures the integration.
 You want the group name to include at minimum:

 1. The name of the company/vendor that owns the application.
 2. The name of the application or product (optional).